MCP Integration Guide

 # ChatGPT

-Authentication for ChatGPT is handled directly via the Access Token embedded in the MCP Server URL (see Step 2 of Section 2 ChatGPT setup above).
+Authentication for ChatGPT is handled via the MCP Token embedded in the MCP Server URL (see Step 1 of Section 2 ChatGPT setup above).
 No additional authentication step is required within the chat.

 # Verifying Your Setup